sauce-archives/visual-scripting/README.md

 The idea is to record a test script while the user is interacting with his app.
 Once recorded, the interactions can be replayed to validate functional correctness.

+If you have any question or want to collaborate, contact erik.nijkamp@gmail.com

 [![TestObject Scripting](https://raw.githubusercontent.com/wiki/testobject/visual-scripting/recorder.png)](http://www.youtube.com/watch?v=8PSkyYzxQ0I)

 How does this work?